benSmith1981/YonatestVPN/Pods/EVReflection/README.md

 - Parsing objects to and from a JSON string.
 - Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)
-- Mapping objects from one type to an other

 ## It's easy to use:

 Defining an object.
-You only have to set EVObject as it's base class:
+You only have to set NSObject as it's base class (or EVObject for if you want all functionality):
 ```
 class User: EVObject {
     var id: Int = 0